 If you are a parent, teacher, or senior student at LFIGP-Sharjah, please share your experience with other potential members of your school community by taking part in our survey.

 As a result of the collaborative nature of the LFIGP–Sharjah leadership, parents can get involved in the running of the school by joining the Ordinary General Assembly.
 All twelve members of the General Assembly are parents of volunteering students, and non-members are welcome to attend all General Assembly meetings.
 Parents are encouraged to ask questions and learn about what measures have been put in place in the interest of students.

 Fees at LFIGP–Sharjah range from AED 26,500 for the Nursery School up to AED 32,000 for the final year of Primary School.
 It should be noted that these fees do not include transportation costs, extra-curricular costs, education outings and school trips, and exam fees.
+A registration fee of AED 1,000 is payable for new students.
 A deposit of AED 500 is due upon re-enrolment.

 The school offers both one-way and two-way bus services, at AED 5,000 per year and AED 8,000 per year respectively.

 Students of French nationality who are registered with the Consulate General of France in the UAE can benefit from a scholarship funded and awarded by the French State – the school should be contacted for further information about this process.